afontenot/find-untracked-files/README.md

 ## How fast is it?

-Scanning my 750,000 file directory and checking for unowned files takes my computer only ~1.5 seconds.
+Scanning my 800,000 file directory and checking for unowned files takes my computer only ~1.2 seconds, after running the program several times to cache the directory entries.
+That's over 500,000 entries per second.

-The find command utilizing parallel took more than 420 times longer to run!
+The find command utilizing parallel took more 12 minutes, about 600 times longer!
 This is slow enough that it's difficult to re-run it to see changes after you've removed certain files or packages.

 `libalpm` is smart enough not to touch the disk twice to get the